De-plumed

-de-plumed (full title de-plumed: laid bare, exposed, featherless) is the 13th studio release, and 12th full-length studio album, by Christian alternative rock band the Choir, released in 2010.
+de-plumed (full title de-plumed: laid bare, exposed, featherless) is the 13th studio release, and 12th full-length studio album, by alternative rock band the Choir, released in 2010.
+It was the band's first "unplugged" recording, featuring acoustic reinterpretations of songs from prior albums.

 Background

 On July 24, 2010, the Choir performed a private acoustic concert at saxophone and Lyricon player Dan Michaels' home outside Nashville, Tennessee, for a limited group of fans who had pre-ordered the album as part of the band's top-tier "Package A." Based on the highly positive response to this stripped-down version of the band, lead singer and guitarist Derri Daugherty and drummer and lyricist Steve Hindalong decided to tour in support of Burning Like the Midnight Sun as an acoustic duo.
 "Our following is very devoted," Hindalong said, "so we figured most of them would already have Midnight Sun.
 Our initial idea was to offer a special new recording exclusively for those audiences, which would be something we could also create relatively quickly.
 I had recently seen one of our favorite bands, the Church, on a tour where they performed one song from each of their albums in reverse chronological order.
 It made for a very entertaining show.
 So that's where we got the idea to reinterpret a song from each of our 12 releases, from 1985 to the present."